mdolab/MACH-Aero/machAeroTutorials/overset_surface_mesh.rst

 12. Apply ``1.3e-5`` as spacing
 13. Select the ``3`` spacing constraints at the ``root`` (F)
 14. Apply ``0.01`` as spacing
-15. Select the ``1`` spacing constarint at the ``tip LE`` (G)
+15. Select the ``1`` spacing constraint at the ``tip LE`` (G)
 16. Apply ``0.0005`` as spacing
 17. Select the ``2`` spacing constraints at the ``tip TE`` (H)
 18. Apply ``1.56e-5`` as spacing

 .. figure:: images/overset_pointwise_tip_spacing.png
     :width: 600
     :align: center

     Apply spacing constraints for the ``near_tip`` mesh.

-Next, we split the connectors at the tip to allow a topology where we can achive a decent quality mesh.
+Next, we split the connectors at the tip to allow a topology where we can achieve a decent quality mesh.

 1. Select the ``tip top`` connector (A)
 2. Click ``Edit`` -> ``Split``